apache/incubator-devlake-website/docs/UserManuals/DORA.md

 DevLake now supports Jenkins, GitHub Action and GitLabCI as data sources for `deployments` data; Jira, GitHub issues, and TAPD as the sources for `incidents` data; Github PRs, GitLab MRs as the sources for `changes` data.

-However, if your CI/CD tools are not listed on the [Supported Data Sources](https://devlake.apache.org/docs/SupportedDataSources) page, DevLake provides incoming webhooks to push your `deployments` data to DevLake.
+If your CI/CD tools are not listed on the [Supported Data Sources](https://devlake.apache.org/docs/SupportedDataSources) page, have no fear!
+DevLake provides incoming webhooks to push your `deployments` data to DevLake.
 The webhook configuration doc can be found [here](https://devlake.apache.org/docs/UserManuals/ConfigUI/webhook/).

 ## A real-world example

 Let's walk through the DORA implementation process for a team with the following toolchain

-- Code hosting: GitHub
+- Code Hosting: GitHub
 - CI/CD: GitHub Actions + CircleCI
-- Issue tracking: Jira
+- Issue Tracking: Jira

 Calculating DORA metrics requires three key entities: **changes**, **deployments**, and **incidents**.
-Their exact definition depends on a team's DevOps practice and varies team by team.
+Their exact definitions of course depend on a team's DevOps practice and varies team by team.
 For the team in this example, let's assume the following definition:

-- Changes: all pull requests in GitHub
+- Changes: All pull requests in GitHub.
-- Deployments: GitHub action jobs that have "deploy" in their names and CircleCI's deployment jobs
+- Deployments: GitHub action jobs that have "deploy" in their names and CircleCI's deployment jobs.
 - Incidents: Jira issues whose types are `Crash` or `Incident`

-In the next section, we'll demonstrate how to configure DevLake to implement DORA metrics for the example team.
+In the next section, we'll demonstrate how to configure DevLake to implement DORA metrics for the aforementioned example team.

 ### Collect GitHub & Jira data via `blueprint`
 1. Visit the config-ui at `http://localhost:4000`